Mélodie Razaka.

 The Empowered Plate

-A community supper club I founded in Berlin.
-A space for BIWOC (Black, Indigenous and Women of Colour) where we share far more than meals: stories, talking circles, community mapping and care: a refuge to find ourselves again and to repair.
+A nomadic community supper club I founded in Berlin, made to bloom again in new territories.
+A space for BIWOC (Black, Indigenous and Women of Colour) where we share far more than meals: stories, talking circles, community mapping and care, a refuge to find ourselves again and to repair.

 Read more